-Configuring Cloudflare Tunnels
+Configuring Cloudflare Tunnel

-If you want to keep your servers extra safe or you don’t have a publicly routable IP address (CGNAT being a pain for homelabers or IPv6 not being implemented because of $reason), you may want to consider using Cloudflare tunnels.
+If you want to keep your servers extra safe or you don’t have a publicly routable IP address (CGNAT being a pain for homelabers or IPv6 not being implemented because of $reason), you may want to consider using Cloudflare tunnel.

 In this post we’re going to see how to set up a Cloudflare tunnel and have application traffic routed through it.